carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 * **Custom**: select this if you want to create your own GUI.
 That's basically the "No template, please" option.
 * **9 Verbs**: inspired by the original SCUMM interface, first seen in _Monkey Island 2: LeChuck's Revenge_.
-* **Sierra**: inspired by the early 90s SCI interface, common to _King's Quest_ and _Space Quest_ games in early 90s.
+* **Sierra**: inspired by the early 90s SCI interface, common to _King's Quest_ and _Space Quest_ games in the early 90s.
 * **2-Click Context-sensitive**: the most basic interface for an Adventure Game, common to many modern titles like _Deponia_ - left-click to walk and interact, right-click to examine.

 !!! warning
     You can change your mind and apply a different template later during the development of your game, but mind that doing this will **replace** your GUI (and all the custom logic or graphics) with a new template.

-    Also, keep in mind that some GUIs will take space on screen (like the 9 Verbs one), and this will impact your backgrounds.
+    Also, keep in mind that some GUIs will take up space on the screen (like the 9 Verbs one), and this will impact your backgrounds.

 !!! note
-    You can go back and review your game setup choices at any moment, clicking the "Setup" button at the bottom of the [Popochiu Main Dock](#TODO).
+    You can go back and review your game setup choices at any moment, by clicking the "Setup" button at the bottom of the [Popochiu Main Dock](#TODO).

     ![Setup button](../assets/images/getting-started/game_stub-setup_dock_button.png "Reopen the Setup window anytime from the main dock")